mech/Notes/JavaScript/React/webpack.md

 The loaders will only kick into action when you try to `require` something that match the `test` patterns.

+Loaders and plugins are commonly confused with each other, but they are completely different things.

+Roughly speaking, loaders deal with each source file, one at a time, as they are "loaded" by webpack during the build process.
+Plugins in the other hand do not operate on individual source files: they influence the build process as a whole.

 ## Plugins

 ## webpack.config.js